 - Black pepper: To season the greens.

-How do you make breakfast BLT cast-iron pizza? (+ tips)
+How to make breakfast BLT cast-iron pizza (+ tips)

 Form dough into a ball and place in a lightly greased bowl.
 Cover with a towel or plastic wrap and allow to rise for 20 minutes.

-Once dough is finished rising, knead it several times in the bowl.
-Grease a 12-inch cast-iron skillet, transfer the dough and begin pressing the dough out with your hands/fingers keeping the thickness as even as possible.
+Once the dough is finished rising, knead it several times in the bowl.
+Grease a 12-inch cast-iron skillet, transfer the dough, and begin pressing the dough out with your hands/fingers keeping the thickness as even as possible.

 Brush the dough with olive oil and sprinkle with everything bagel seasoning.